hrithvik123/BCA_Auction/README.md

 # BCA Auction

 BCA Auction is an auction system built using Django.
-Below is everything you need to get started with the BCA Auction app app.
+Below is everything you need to get started with the BCA Auction app.

 ## Table of contents
 - [Running Locally](#running-locally)